g-simmons/OCB/README.md

 ```

 # How to Use
 The pipeline consists of two components: Compendium construction and validation.
 The pipeline builds a compendium using the sample lists and gene annotations provided by users.
 Then it provides different validation approaches to validate the statistical siginificance and usefulness of the generated compendiums.
+For more detailed usage, see this [step-by-step tutorial](./STEP-BY-STEP.md).

 ## Constructing Compendium

 ### Input
-In order to build a compendium, the script needs three input arguments
+In order to build a compendium, the script needs three input arguments:
 - The path to a sample list file ([Example](./TestFiles/SalmonellaExampleSampleList.csv))
 - The path to a gene annotation file (Example, TODO)
 - An output compendium name.